 - Stopping to eat or hydrate.
 We are often so intent on seeing everything that we forget to fuel our bodies, which is why a quick mid-afternoon Body Awareness Check-In is key.

 Just a couple of minutes daily can pay big energy and enjoyment dividends during travel.
 So which quick Travel Oomph fix are you going to try on your next trip or vacation?
-Post a comment to share your favorite.
+Join the conversation at the My Itchy Travel Feet page on Facebook or send us an email with your comments or questions.